This Undulated Moray Eel (Gymnothorax undulatus) is plagued with sea lice.

 Furthermore, strange and bizarre critters often evoke strong emotional responses, such as shock, awe, or disgust, which can be a powerful motivator for exploration.
 These intense emotional reactions may be why people are often drawn to horror movies, haunted houses, or other forms of entertainment that play on our fears and anxieties.
 Not that scuba divers watching these underwater video clips need to fear a sea lice infestation on their next dive, but capturing footage of unusual marine life can help us appreciate the incredible diversity of the underwater world and inspire us to protect it for future generations.
 So, while the allure of more conventional underwater subjects is undeniable, there is something uniquely fascinating about capturing the bizarre and the weird in our oceans.

-Technique: It is a challenge to film such small critters under water.
-Tiny moving subjects easily cause focus fluctuations.
-So use a diopter and make sire you’ve got enough footage.
-Afterwards while editing just select the best shots.
+From the underwater videographer's point of view, it is a challenge to film such small critters.
+Tiny moving subjects can easily cause focus fluctuations, so it is recommended to use a diopter and ensure enough footage is taken.
+Afterward, while editing, just select the best shots.